Thetaonelab/rawsqljs/README.md

 `npm run rawsql`

 It will expect your `.sql` files in `src/database` folder and will write the generated files in the same folder.

+## Usage

+Now you can execute each sql statement and get a promise by requiring(`require('./database/<sqlfilename>.js)`) corrosponding generated .js file.
+The generated file will expect a database/connection.js file exporting a getConnection function which returns a disposable Bluebird promise.
+In the default setup we get db connection from connection pool and release automatically using bluebird's Promise.using.

+**See `example/` folder for example**

 To override the default behavior add a `rawsql.conf.js` file in your project dir(the same directory where package.json resides). e.g.